webiny/docs.webiny.com/docs/webiny-apps/page-builder/development/creating-iframe-element-plugin.md

             },
             settings: ["pb-editor-page-element-settings-delete"],
             onCreate: "open-settings",
-            create(options) {
+            // Create function creates an element data structure. create(options) {
                 return {
                     type: "iframe",
                     elements: [],
                     data: {
                         iframe: {
+                            // The URL property will be populated when user enters the URL in the settings dialog
                             url: "",
                             height: 370
                         },